sonalipatil09/CodSoft_Internship_Project/README.md

 # CodSoft_Task_1
-This is a Java Development Programming Task for Number Game
+This is a Java Development Programming Task for Number Game.
+Author- Sonali Patil